 English-speaking countries are very multicultural.
 We are used to hearing many different accents and we are used to speaking to people who don’t speak English as their native language.

 In some cultures it’s embarrassing to make a mistake when speaking the native language.
-In English, nobody cares if you make a mistake.
-You know this already if you follow any celebrities on social media (like Twitter or Instagram).
+In English, nobody cares if you make one or two mistakes when you speak.
+You know this already if you follow any celebrities on social media.
 How many celebrities have you seen who can’t spell properly, who don’t capitalize a single letter, or who don’t use proper English grammar?

-Of course, a conversation is always easier if you can express yourself as clearly as possible, but never be afraid to make a mistake.
-You are going to make mistakes when you speak.
+Of course, a conversation is always easier if you can express yourself as clearly as possible.
+Keep practicing, keep improving, but don’t be afraid to make a mistake.

 If you’re making mistakes, it means you’re out there doing something.